RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 Working on your own or in your chosen group of 2:

-Sign up to take part in the 2017 [D&AD New Blood Competition] (http://www.dandad.org/?next=/).
-Ravensbourne will pay for your entries if you want to make a submission at the end of the course :).

 Choose the **D&AD Brief** that you will respond to for this unit from the list below:

 <ul><li>Adobe